Karol Świderski: Senior

-On 15 March 2021, Świderski was called up for the first time to the national team to play in the 2022 FIFA World Cup qualification.
-He made his debut in the match against Andorra, being substituted on for Robert Lewandowski in the 63rd minute.
+On 15 March 2021, Świderski received his first-call up to the Polish senior squad to play for the 2022 FIFA World Cup qualification.
+He debuted in said tournament against Andorra, coming as a substitute to Robert Lewandowski in the 63rd minute.
 He also scored his debut goal for his country in the same game in the 88th minute.
-He was later included in the Polish squads for the UEFA Euro 2020 and 2022 FIFA World Cup.
+He was later included in the Polish squads for the UEFA Euro 2020, 2022 FIFA World Cup, and UEFA Euro 2024.